 3. Fold in pecans, currants and chocolate.

-4. Drop by rounded tablespoonfuls about 2 inches/5 cm apart on parchment paper-lined baking sheets.
+4. Drop by rounded tablespoonfuls/15 mL about 2 inches/5 cm apart on parchment-lined baking sheets.
 Press to flatten slightly.

 6. Let cool on pans on racks for 5 minutes.
 Transfer to racks to cool completely.

-TIP: Want to use your convection oven?
-Set the temperature to 350F/180C and adjust the baking time to 13 minutes.
+Tip: Want to use your convection oven?
+Set the temperature to 350°F/180°C and reduce the baking time to 13 minutes.